How To Make The Best-Ever Soft-Boiled Egg

-One cannot overlook the virtues of a custardy, runny egg yolk — it’s truly a gift from nature.
-Whether you want a soft-boiled egg to dip your toast sticks in, or to top off a salad — timing is the key to getting that egg just right.
+One cannot overlook the virtues of a custardy, runny egg yolk—it’s truly a gift from nature.
+Whether you want a soft-boiled egg to dip your toast sticks in, or to top off a salad—timing is the key to getting that egg just right.
+Here’s how to boil an egg.

 The Perfect Soft-Boiled Egg